mimuc/senscon/README.md

 Copyright &copy; 2023.
 [LMU Munich Media Informatics Group](https://www.medien.ifi.lmu.de).
 All rights reserved.

+The [dataset](./dataset) itself, available in [Creative Commons Public Domain Dedication (CC-0)](https://creativecommons.org/share-your-work/public-domain/cc0/), represented the results from consented anonymous participants and was collected by  Francesco Chiossi.
+The contained "source code" (i.e., Python and R scripts and Jupyter Notebooks) of this work is made available under the terms of [GNU GPLv3](./LICENSE).

 ## Citing the Paper and Application

 Below are the BibTex entries to cite the paper and data set.